Cyclic guanosine monophosphate: Role in Cardiovascular Events

+Role in Major Depression Disorder

+The cGMP signaling pathway plays a role in the regulation of neuroplasticity, an area of interest in understanding the pathophysiology of major depressive disorder (MDD).
+The cGMP signaling pathway in the brain operates as a second messenger system, amplifying neurotransmitter signals, influencing gene expression and neuronal function.
+Within neurons, cGMP levels are modulated by guanylate cyclase enzymes, which synthesize cGMP, and by PDEs, which degrade cGMP.

+Enhancing cGMP levels, either by stimulating guanylate cyclase or inhibiting PDEs, promotes neurogenesis and synaptic plasticity, particularly in brain regions implicated in MDD, such as the hippocampus and prefrontal cortex.
+Animal studies also demonstrate that chronic antidepressant treatment can elevate cGMP levels in these areas.
+Genetic research has further highlighted specific polymorphisms in PDE genes associated with MDD susceptibility and treatment response.

+Role in Infectious Disease Pathogenesis

+Certain pathogens, such as Enterotoxigenic Escherichia coli (ETEC), elevate cGMP to evade host immune defenses and establish infection.
+ETEC's heat-stable toxin induces significant cGMP production within intestinal epithelial cells, and this cGMP is often secreted into the extracellular space, where it serves as a signaling molecule.
+Extracellular cGMP, in turn, triggers the release of IL-33 release which modulate inflammation and impact the immune system's ability to mount effective responses, dampening both innate and adaptive immunity.

 Degradation

 Numerous cyclic nucleotide phosphodiesterases (PDE) can degrade cGMP by hydrolyzing cGMP into 5'-GMP.
 PDE 5, -6 and -9 are cGMP-specific while PDE1, -2, -3, -10 and -11 can hydrolyse both cAMP and cGMP.

 Phosphodiesterase inhibitors prevent the degradation of cGMP, thereby enhancing and/or prolonging its effects.
 For example, Sildenafil (Viagra) and similar drugs enhance the vasodilatory effects of cGMP within the corpus cavernosum by inhibiting PDE 5 (or PDE V).
 This is used as a treatment for erectile dysfunction.
 However, the drug can inhibit PDE6 in retina (albeit with less affinity than PDE5).
 This has been shown to result in loss of visual sensitivity but is unlikely to impair common visual tasks, except under conditions of reduced visibility when objects are already near visual threshold.
 This effect is largely avoided by other PDE5 inhibitors, such as tadalafil.